 There are many different reasons of headaches.
 Some of the most common triggers include stress, dehydration, computer or TV fatigue, loud music, smoking, alcohol, caffeine, hunger, sleeplessness and eye strain.
 Each type of common headache pain varies in intensity, location, for example, the top, back, or front of the head, and duration.

 Sometimes hormonal changes could trigger a headache—for example, the dreaded period headache!
-Some kinds of headaches, like migraines, could also be hereditary.
+Some kinds of headaches, like migraines, could also be hereditary which can be treated by a Best doctor for migraine in Bangalore.
 Stress and anxiety may trigger some people’s headaches, and some seem to have no apparent cause.

 Now that you are aware of Headache and its causes here you get 7 Tips to Heal Your Headache

-1. Take Analgesic/pain killer after consulting a Doctor
+1. Take Analgesic/pain killer after consulting the Neurosurgeon in Bangalore

-In this article, all tips belong to writer experience and written for sharing information but please consult a doctor before taking pain medications including the most commonly used paracetamol.
+In this article, all tips belong to writer experience and written for sharing information but please consult a Neurosurgeon in Bangalore before taking pain medications including the most commonly used paracetamol.
 Let me help you understand about paracetamol – It is very common pain reliever medicine but it has some side effects such as stomach upset – nausea and vomiting over usage can cause liver damage.

 Next common medicine used by the common man is aspirin.
 People with stomach ulcers or on blood thinners such as warfarin (Coumadin) should not take aspirin.
 Alcohol use increases the risk of bleeding.
-People older than 60 years and those with kidney problems should not take aspirin unless advised by their doctor.
+People older than 60 years and those with kidney problems should not take aspirin unless advised by their Headache Specialist in Bangalore.

 2. Try Heating Pad or Hot Compress